• Skip to primary navigation

 From the time our kids were in high chairs our family has sat down together almost every night for dinner.
 Eddie's great in the kitchen and helps out a lot.
 I think our love of cooking has rubbed off on our boys and I'm really happy about that.
 Cooking with the kids has so many benefits.
 It's quality time together, everyone feels appreciated for contributing to the meal, and I know that when they participate in making delicious healthy meals, they're gaining skills and knowledge that will serve them well as they go off on their own to college and beyond.

 Fajitas are the perfect meal to cook with kids - healthy, easy, fool-proof and family-friendly.
-This version is about as quick and easy as it can get.
-The 4-ingredient spice rub for the meat takes about two minutes to mix up and sprinkle on.
-The rice takes 2 ½ minutes!
+This version is about as quick and easy as it can get!

 Print